KiKoZl/clash-bot-price/README.md

-# CoinGecko-Discord-Bot
-CoinGeckoBot Discord Crypto Price Bot
+# Clash of cars Price bot USD
+Bot Clash of cars

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/cleot/CoinGecko-Discord-Bot)

+Bot created to be hosted to HEROKU, if you want to use the BOT in other HOST you need small modifications

 Deploy to Heroku: